-Paterson Arran brands include Paterson’s Shortbread; Arran Fine Foods, which produeces a range of chutney, mustar, preserves and salad dressins; Bronte biscuit, mostly distributed in hospitality industry venues; Cafe Bronte, a range of cafe style biscuit and shortbreads; and Paterson’s Oatcakes, whichi comprises a range of oatcakes in a variety of formats including snack packs and flavoured variants.
+Paterson Arran brands include Paterson’s Shortbread; Arran Fine Foods, which produces a range of chutney, mustard, preserves and salad dressings; Bronte biscuit, mostly distributed in hospitality industry venues; Cafe Bronte, a range of cafe style biscuit and shortbreads; and Paterson’s Oatcakes, which comprises a range of oatcakes in a variety of formats including snack packs and flavoured variants.

 Paterson’s was founded by a husband and wife team in 1895 as a home baked oatcakes business operating out of Rutherglen.